 I whipped around Tommy skillfully and proceeded to rapidly fill two coffee cups, hoping for a quick escape.
 While I was occupied, Tommy apparently stopped windmilling and with the stealth of a Komodo Dragon approached me from behind.
 “GARUMPHARUHUMP!” he shouted at the top of his lungs, causing me to nearly wet myself and scald my hands with coffee.
 “UGAMYLAFIXXER!!!” he repeated, obviously being lonely and tired of Stephen and Gargoyle, he just wanted to make friends (or bite my neck, I didn’t know which).

 I left quickly, with my coffee, and with Stephen Hawking still staring and The Gargoyle now laughing in his/her?
 Froot Loops, apparently amused by my discomfort.
-Retards 1 Goat 0.
+Special Needs Humans 1 Goat 0.

 The City of North Platte NE: